rakutentech/android-perftracking/README.md

 ##  <a name="install"></a> Installation procedure
 ### REMS Performance Tracking Credentials
 Your app must be registered in the [Relay Portal](https://rs-portal-web-prd-japaneast-wa.azurewebsites.net/) to use the App Performance Tracking feature.
 To get your subscription key please refer to the [Relay - Guide to get the subscription Key](https://developers.rakuten.net/hc/en-us/articles/115008917068-Relay-Guide-to-get-the-subscription-Key).
+To get your app id please refer to the [Relay - Guide to get the app id](https://developers.rakuten.net/hc/en-us/articles/115015498448-Guide-to-get-the-AppID).
 For more information please visit our [Developer Portal](https://developers.rakuten.net/hc/en-us/categories/115001441467-Relay).

 ### #1 Add dependency to buildscript
 ```groovy